Margate Car Accident Lawyer

 In 2014 alone, 3,660 people were killed in semi-truck accidents.
 Approximately 68 percent of these deaths were the occupants of passenger vehicles, 16 percent were large truck drivers, and 15 percent were pedestrians, bicyclists, or motorcyclists.
 The total number of deaths in large truck accidents was 16 percent higher in 2014 as compared to 2009, and truck occupant fatalities in 2014 were 31 percent higher as compared with previous data from 2009.

-Pedestrian deaths in motor vehicle collisions have dramatically decreased over many years but still account for 15 percent of all accident fatalities.
+Pedestrian accidents in motor vehicle collisions have dramatically decreased over many years but still account for 15 percent of all accident fatalities.
 There were 4,884 pedestrian deaths in 2014, which is 35 percent less when compared with 1975 and 2 percent less since 2013.

-- Motorcyclists and Bicyclists
+- Motorcyclists and Bicyclists.

 In 2014, 4,295 motorcyclists were killed in vehicle collisions across the country.
-Motorcycle accident fatalities accounted for 13 percent of all car crash deaths in 2014.
+Motorcycle accidents accounted for 13 percent of all car crash deaths in 2014.
 Although motorcycles have the capacity to be high-performing vehicles, they tend to be far less visible than other cars and provide far less stability to their occupants.
 Motorcycles cannot provide their riders with the protection of that an enclosed vehicle gives, so motorcyclists are statistically more likely die in a vehicle crash or suffer injuries.
 According to the federal government, the number of deaths on motorcycles per mile traveled was 26 times greater as compared with regular vehicles.

 Because head injuries are common among motorcyclists, helmet use is even more important.
 Data from the transportation department shows that helmets may have 37 percent effectiveness in preventing deaths and 67 percent effectiveness in protecting motorcyclists from debilitating brain injuries.